-Project narrative and scope of work: How well does it describe the project and its importance?
-For example, does it describe how the activity will be organized, best practices, and the importance for the organization and community?
+Scope of Work: How well does it describe how the activity will be organized, best practices, and the importance for the organization and community?

-Purpose and criteria and evaluation outcomes: How well does the project address the grant purpose, principles and criteria?
-For example, does it demonstrate how the project aligns to the grant purpose, principles and program area criteria?
-Does the organization's strategic mission, project expected results and outcomes and plans to evaluate project effectiveness align with the grant goals?
+Evaluation Outcomes: How well does the project address the grant purpose, principles and criteria and organization(s) strategic mission(s)?
+Do the project's expected results, outcomes and plans to evaluate project effectiveness align with the grant goals?